jhumelsine/jhumelsine.github.io/_posts/2026-02-11-computer-science-software-engineering.md

 The primary programming language at my university was [PL/C](https://en.wikipedia.org/wiki/PL/C), which was a Cornell derived subset of [PL/I](https://en.wikipedia.org/wiki/PL/I), which stood for _Programming Language One_.
 We also had a brief foray into [Fortran](https://en.wikipedia.org/wiki/Fortran) 77.
-My Programming Languages course introduced us to [SNOBOL](https://en.wikipedia.org/wiki/SNOBOL) and [APL](https://en.wikipedia.org/wiki/APL_(programming_language)), which always felt like reading Greek from right to left.
+My Programming Language Foundations course introduced us to [SNOBOL](https://en.wikipedia.org/wiki/SNOBOL) and [APL](https://en.wikipedia.org/wiki/APL_(programming_language)), which always felt like reading Greek from right to left.
 The source language for my Compiler class was [Pascal](https://en.wikipedia.org/wiki/Pascal_(programming_language)), which was the new and upcoming programming language at the time.

 Though I've not seriously thought about these languages in decades, many share common properties that made it easier to learn new languages as needed.